-More than 18 months ago, I ended up switching my wireless service from AT&T to T-Mobile.
+More than two years ago now, I ended up switching my wireless service from AT&T to T-Mobile.
 In doing so, I was able to save money in a few different ways — but it turns out there was another savings opportunity I had overlooked until recently: T-Mobile Money.
 While this digital banking account is open to non-T-Mobile customers, those who do have T-Mobile or now Sprint postpaid plans (as opposed to prepaid plans) can also enjoy bonus perks that make the account even more interesting.

 So what could a banking option from a telecom really have to brag about?
 Let’s take a closer look at T-Mobile Money.